Isabel at Christmas in Ireland.

 When we dropped Issy off on Sunday, after her first weekend home after her Christmas two weeks in Ireland at her regular return time, no one in her NAS home opened the door.

 This had been a continuing problem for years.

 We waited outside for 15 minutes and rang them on a mobile.
 Issy was was not that happy to return and in view of her condition was particularly anxious.

 And later that evening her NAS home rang to tell us Issy had had a melt down immediately upon entering and had had to be restrained.

 I emailed her team leader complaining that they knew she was in a bad way, it was her regular return time and in future could they ensure the door was opened.

 I did not receive a reply.

 But, she did email, asking for our consent to the assessment in Ruby Lodge.

 The following weekend Issy’s social worker rang to say she was ‘too distressed’ for her usual home weekend.

 But we insisted on it.

 Thank God for Issy’s sake he did.

 As on Sunday night, Issy put her coat on as usual to get into the van, and walked to the frontdoor at least 7 times but could not bring herself to go.

 This had never happened before on any visit.

 Eventually, the van driver left and we notified her NAS home.

 Staff from her NAS home, came several times, during the following three weeks as did the social worker, to try to persuade Isabel to return but she wouldn’t .

 Isabel was generally very distressed, during the months after her return home.

 Up all night, and repeating/echoing in a thick Yorkshire accent, abuse, from a particular NAS worker,‘ ‘You can’t live with your f’in family’, ‘Stop f’in mithering me, woman’, ‘Strange kinda luv’. ‘ Havi’ to deal with your f’in family’.

-But even, this was used to the state’s advantage.
+But even such comments were used to the state’s advantage.

 NAS and CAMHS nurse reported this echoing of a worker, as evidence of Isabel ‘hearing voices’, and showed she was psychotic.